 Because frameworks lack human observation and cognitive abilities, automated testing can’t guarantee a desirable user experience.

 Manual testing is costly as it needs experts to perform testing.

 Automation testing is cost-effective as testing frameworks are reusable and can work for a long time.

 Testing at Scale

-Performs testing efficiently and ideal for large scale testing.
+Performs testing efficiently and is ideal for large-scale testing.